RobTillaart/DS3232/README.md

 |   UNO    |  700000  |   280  |  indicative
 |   UNO    |  800000  |   272  |  indicative

+Note that the performance can be increased a lot by keeping track of the lastRead().
+See example **DS3232_demo_read_minute.ino** An indication averaged around 44us per update on UNO.

 #### Address

-Fixed address 0x68, see datasheet
+Fixed address 0x68, both for DS3232 and DS3231, see datasheet

 #### I2C multiplexing

-Imagine you want multiple clocks e.g. for different time zones, or just to average them to be more precise.
+Imagine you want multiple clocks e.g. for different time zones.
+Or just to average them to be more precise, or as backup of each other so even swapping batteries can be doen without loss of availability.

 Sometimes you need to control more devices than possible with the default address range the device provides.